 Pet Store – Little animal lovers will enjoy walking through the aquarium section to check out the aquatic and bug life, and through the cat adoption centre, too.
 They may even get to pet or feed an animal friend!

-Book Stores – As an adult, my favourite rainy day activity is hitting a bookstore, and Chapters and Indigo both have a great children’s area complete with books and toys.
-Everyone love the train play table!
+Book Stores – As an adult, my favourite rainy day activity is hitting a bookstore, and Indigo has a great children’s area complete with books and toys.

 Have a Sweet Treat – The weather is alright perfect for ice cream!
 We’ve been going to Lakeshore Coffee House for Chapman’s mint chip cones, and if you’re looking for a dairy-free dessert, try Kelly’s Bake Shoppe, for a delicious rainy day activity.

 Ikea – Their kid’s centre is fabulous and free, but so is their kid’ department with all of the toys out on display.
 A great time to get some gift ideas!
 Plus, they have great deals on kids meals, too!

 OEYC – The Ontario Early Years Centres saved me in those early days/months/years of parenthood.
 I played with my new baby, met new parents, and kept going until my kids were in school full time.
 I think we are so fortunate to have the OEYC’s in Burlington.

 Take a Ride – Hop on the bus and tour around Burlington, Oakville, Waterdown, or Milton.
 Transit is fast, reliable, and clean, and makes a great sightseeing bus.
 Plan your tour through Burlington , Milton, Oakville, or Waterdown.